All Products

 Select Applications

-Select the application for which you want to create the alert rule.
-You can select only one application for anomaly detection.
+Select the application to monitor.
+You can select only one application per anomaly detection rule.

 Metric Type